beginning of content

 Surgery will also help reduce the chance of the cancer cells spreading to other parts of the body.

-Sometimes radiotherapy can be used to treat the lymph nodes in the armpit, instead of removing them.
+Sometimes radiotherapy can be used to treat the lymph nodes in your armpit, instead of removing them.

-Your breast cancer team may not recommend further treatment, particularly if only a small number of cancer cells are found in the lymph nodes in your armpit.
+Your breast-care team may not recommend this procedure, particularly if only a small number of cancer cells are found in the lymph nodes in your armpit.

-The operation is performed under a general anaesthetic and takes about 60 to 90 minutes.
+The procedure is performed under a general anaesthetic and takes about 60 to 90 minutes.
 It may take a little longer if you have breast surgery at the same time.

-A cut is made in your armpit.
-If you are having an operation on your breast at the same time, it may be possible to use the same cut.
+Your surgeon will make a cut in your armpit.
+If you are having a procedure on your breast at the same time, your surgeon may be able to use the same cut.

-They will close the cut with stitches, clips or glue.
+They will close the cut with stitches, sticky strips, clips or glue.

-All your lymph nodes and any breast tissue removed will be examined under a microscope.
-Your breast cancer team will know the results 1 to 4 weeks later.
+All of the lymph nodes and any breast tissue that your surgeon removed will be examined under a microscope.
+Your breast-care team will know the results 2 to 4 weeks later.

 What complications can happen?